-Learning Recommendations: Successful completion of World History I, II, and III and Civics or equivalent
+Learning Recommendations: Successful completion of Civics and World History 1, 2, and 3 or the equivalent

 Strategies: Students will learn through a combination of: